shraddha375/sdram_controller/README.md

 The main drawback of using the 3-transistor DRAM cell is that it requires two pairs of column and rowlines.
 This consumes large layout area.
 Modern DRAM cells use only 1-transistor and 1-capacitor.

+First Generation DRAM does not have clock.
+For READ and WRITE operations, first row address is applied then column address is applied.
+For REFRESH operation, first column address is applied then row address is applied.

 #### READ Operation
 ---
 To read a bit, one applies the row and the column addres, then wait for the data to appear on the dout pin.